Section 19

 19.1.1 EVALUATION OF FUTURE LAND USE

-Planning or knowledge regarding future land use is crucial to evaluating site closure decisions.
+Planning and knowledge are crucial to evaluating site closure decisions regarding future land use of a site.
 Evaluating future land use typically involves reviewing available records, determining current land use, inspecting the site and surrounding area, and discussing future uses with local government officials, current and future property owners, and the community.
 Further information about evaluating future land use is available from the United States Environmental Protection Agency (USEPA, 2001d).

 19.1.2 REMEDY SELECTION AND SITE CLOSURE IMPLICATIONS